SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 Vp Scientific Affairs                                            1 Warehouse                                                        1

-####Presented below is a table of the number count of the participants in the survey per country.
+##### 8. Presented below is a table of the number count of the participants in the survey per country.
+Blanks in the country data will be assigned to NA.

 ```r
 cleaned_data$Country[cleaned_data$Country==""] <- "NA"